 My Thoughts After a Season of Use

 At this point, I’ve gotten about a season of use out of my Hydrus 3L Drysuit.
-So far, it has held up well and I have definitely took advantage of having a drysuit by paddling in some cold and inclement weather.
+So far, it has held up well and I have definitely taken advantage of having a drysuit by paddling in some cold and inclement weather, which otherwise would not have been an option.

-I’ve done a ton of rolls, been out of the boat a number of times to practice my cowboy re-entry and get a feel for what the cold water feels like, as well as a couple unexpected wet-exits while paddling in surf.
+I’ve done many rolls rolls, been out of the boat a number of times to practice my cowboy re-entry and get a feel for what the cold water feels like, as well as a couple unexpected wet-exits while paddling in surf.
 I’ve not had any issues with water seepage or felt insecure in my suit at any time.
 I would say that I am pleased with the purchase and that the suit preforms well.

 In comparison to the Goretex suit, the materials look similar, although the Hydrus 3L is not quite as flexible and feels a bit different from the Goretex version.
 I believe it is a bit heavier as well, but this, nor the difference in material makes it uncomfortable.